Kaev/DbScriptExtensions/README.md

     local guidColumnId = creature.__columnIds["guid"] -- Will return 0 because guid is the first column in the table creature (it's 0 based because the ElunaQuery functions are 0 based.
 Lua is usually 1 based) local guidColumnName = creature.__columnById[guidColumnId] -- Will return "guid" because column 1 is guid as seen in the line above local amountOfColumns = creature.__columnIdCounter -- Will return 24 because the table creature has 24 columns local elunaReadColumnFunction = self.__columnFunctions["guid"] -- Will return function ElunaQuery:GetUInt32 because this is the function to read the value out of an query object.
-Use like this: elunaReadColumnFunction(query) local queryObject = WorldDBQuery("SELECT * FROM creature WHERE guid = 123") if (queryObject) then
+Use like this: elunaReadColumnFunction(query, columnId) local queryObject = WorldDBQuery("SELECT * FROM creature WHERE guid = 123") if (queryObject) then
         local guid = elunaReadColumnFunction(queryObject, guidColumnId) -- Will return 123